 Box Office telephone booking (+44 20 7638 8891; booking fee applies):

 A free cloakroom service is available immediately prior to performances.
-The main cloakroom on the Stalls floor is open from 5.15pm until 30 minutes after the concert.
+The main cloakroom on the Stalls floor is open from 90 minutes before the concert until 30 minutes after the end of the concert.

 Eating and drinking

 Whether you want to have a formal dinner, a snack or just a drink, the Barbican can cater for your needs with a choice of three restaurants in the Centre itself, as well as Benugo and Côte Brasserie in Cinemas 2 & 3, bars and foyer cafés: